exbin/xbup-java/doc/README.txt

-For documentation of Java implementation Dokuwiki (http://dokuwiki.org) is currently used.
+Dokuwiki (http://dokuwiki.org) is currently used for documentation of Java implementation.

 See: http://www.xbup.org/?wiki/doc/impl/java